Hohenstaufen: Legacy

-The Kyffhäuser Monument was erected to commemorate Frederick I, and was inaugurated in 1896.

-On October 29, 1968, the 700th anniversary of the death of Konradin, a society known as "Society for Staufer History" (de) was founded in Göppingen.
+The Kyffhäuser Monument was erected to commemorate Frederick I and was inaugurated in 1896.
+The Hohenstaufen arms were adopted by the German state of Baden-Württemberg in 1954.
+On 29 October 1968, the 700th anniversary of the death of Konradin, a society known as "Society for Staufer History" (de) was founded in Göppingen.

-The Castel del Monte, Apulia which was built during the 1240s by the Emperor Frederick II was designated as a World Heritage Site in 1996.
+The Castel del Monte, Apulia, which was built during the 1240s by the Emperor Frederick II, was designated as a World Heritage Site in 1996.

-The German artist, Hans Kloss, painted his Staufer-Rundbild depicting in great detail the history of the House of Hohenstaufen, in Lorch Monastery.
+The German artist, Hans Kloss, painted his Staufer-Rundbild depicting, in great detail, the history of the House of Hohenstaufen, in Lorch Monastery.

 From 2000 to 2018, the Committee of Staufer Friends (de) has built thirty-eight Staufer steles (de) in Germany, France, Italy, Austria, Czech Republic and the Netherlands.